qml.jacobian

 qml.RZ(weights[1, 0, 2], wires=0)

-It has a single array-valued QNode argument with shape (2, 1, 3) and outputs a tuple of two expectation values.
-Therefore, the Jacobian of this QNode will be a single array with shape (2, 2, 1, 3):
+It has a single array-valued QNode argument with shape (2, 1, 3) and outputs the probability of each 2-wire basis state, of which there are 2**num_wires = 4.
+Therefore, the Jacobian of this QNode will be a single array with shape (4, 2, 1, 3):

 >>> qml.jacobian(circuit)(weights).shape